slickstream/docs/engagement/1.x/customizing-filmstrip.md

 **--slick-filmstrip-text-lines**: Number of lines of text to show

+**--slick-filmstrip-hyphens**: Configure if a *hyphen* is shown when wrapping long words in a filmstrip.
+By default the hyphen is shown but can be disabled by setting this to `none`

 ## Custom Filmstrip Cells

 If you'd like to break away from the standard layout of the items in the filmstrip, you can define your own layout.